xbrln/days-on-earth/README.md

 # days-on-earth

-A Clojure library designed to calculate the days on earth!
+A Clojure library designed to calculate the number of days you have lived on earth!

 ## Usage